 The Seminary began operation under the name of Phillips School of Theology at Lane College with the winter quarter of 1944-45, offering the Bachelor of Divinity degree on the graduate level and the Bachelor of Theology for undergraduate students.
 The 1946 General Conference of the C.M.E.
 Church gave the Seminary connectional status.

-More recently three other institutions have joined the Center.
-They are:
+More recently three other institutions have joined the Center with one (Absalom Jones Thelogical Institute) withdrawn.
+The others are:

 1. Johnson C. Smith Seminary, Inc.